privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     - The `SellerFrontEnd` service fetches the seller’s proprietary code required to score ads.
-  - The `BuyerFrontEnd` services fetch real-time data from the buyer’s key-value service, as well as the buyer-owned proprietary code to generate bids.
+  - The `BuyerFrontEnd` services fetch real-time data from the buyer’s key-value service, as well as the buyer owned proprietary code to generate bids.
 1. The `BuyerFrontEnd` service sends a `GenerateBids` request to the bidding service.
 The bidding service returns ad candidates with bids.
 1. The `BuyerFrontEnd` selects the top eligible ad candidate and returns the